ejeschke/ginga/doc/manual/plugins_global/saveimage.rst

 The modified extension(s)
 will have new header or data extracted from Ginga, while those not modified will remain untouched.
-Relevant change log entries from `~ginga.rv.plugins.ChangeHistory` global plugin will be inserted into the history of its ``PRIMARY`` header.
+Relevant change log entries from :ref:`sec-plugins-changehistory` global plugin will be inserted into the history of its ``PRIMARY`` header.

 .. automodule:: ginga.rv.plugins.SaveImage